 Vancouver is typically dry and cool in July, with highs rarely topping thirty degrees.
 Public transportation to and from campus is efficient, and much of the city is accessible by bicycle, some of it along a network of AAA (all ages and abilities) paths.
 Cultural offerings are rich, and the summer calendar is loaded with festivals.
 Hiking, climbing, mountain biking, and water sports are all accessible by public transportation.
 The restaurant and bar scene is vibrant and adventurous.

 Off-campus sublets tend to be available in Vancouver during the summer, and UBC campus housing is in the midst of a major revitalization.
-Facilities range from traditional single dorm rooms, to shared flats, to private one or two bedroom flats.
-Families are welcome.
-The seminar director is arranging favourable campus housing rates.
+Facilities range from traditional single dorm rooms, to shared flats, to private one bedroom flats.

-Campus sports facilities include a brand new set of swimming pools, several gyms and courts, and a vast domain of playing fields.
+Those living on campus will have access to its sports facilities, which include a brand new set of swimming pools, several gyms and courts, and a vast domain of playing fields.
 Campus dining and shopping options are good, especially at Wesbrook Village in the south campus neighbourhood.

 Travel to Canada

 Seminar participants have sole responsibility for obtaining travel visas.
 Information for travellers to Canada can be found at the Canada Border Services Agency.